Consulting, Training and Technical Assistance

 "As Campus Compact of Oregon has begun to facilitate deep work around equity within education, the GEAR UP program now receives bi- weekly equity training through their ELSEE model which aligns directly with the ethos of GEAR UP.
 It has been exciting to watch this tiny organization maximize internal resources and passion to create change." - Angela Nusom, Co-Director, PPS GEAR UP

 "As a small college serving mostly rural communities, the type of support we receive from Campus Compact of Oregon increases our reach and impact.
-This is particularly true when it comes to serving underserved groups and addressing the many economic and race-based inequities that exist within Lincoln County.
-Two years in a row, Josh Todd (Executive Director of Campus Compact) has been a keynote speaker at our Fall In-Service.
-His engagement with our entire faculty and staff has moved us forward as an organization in understanding and addressing racial equity."
+This is particularly true when it comes to serving underserved groups and addressing the many economic and race-based inequities that exist within Lincoln County."

 - Birgitte Ryslinge, President of Oregon Coast Community College